 Take part in hands-on groups with senior teachers

-Attend talks and tutorials relevant to professional development such as building a practice, teaching groups, educational techniques, reflective practice and ethics and the STAT code of practice.
+Attend talks and tutorials relevant to professional development such as building a practice, teaching groups, educational techniques, reflective practice and ethics and the STAT codes of practice.

-These special classes run on about 40 weeks each year as part of the Manchester AT Teacher Training School (MATTS) (term dates) and we usually number around 20, more than half of whom are qualified teachers.
+Thursday classes run on 35 weeks each year as part of the Manchester AT Teacher Training School (MATTS) (term dates).
 All teachers are free to come without notice and to arrive and depart at the time of their choosing.

 In addition to Thursdays, all qualified teachers are always welcome in any of our classes (Wednesdays to Saturdays) during the training week.
 You can come without notice, and arrive and depart at the time of your choosing.
 Although we will mostly not be able to pay you, you can be sure of a warm welcome, turns, an opportunity to refine your skills and tea!

 Students with an interest in training as a teacher, very experienced students interested in advanced group study, and less experienced students on the recommendation of their teacher are also welcome at our Thursday Classes.
 Contact us to arrange a first visit.